 A patient suffered from ulceration of the eyeball, occurring at different times and resulting in the formation of holes through which the fluids in the interior escaped.
 These openings had to be closed by surgical operations.
-At first these operations were performed under the influence of cocaine; but the progressive disease of the eye caused so much congestion that complete anæsthesia was no longer attainable by the use of this drug, and ether and chloroform were employed.
-As so many operations were needed, it became desirable to get along, if possible, without anæsthetics, and the patient's success in relieving pain by the memory of black suggested that she might also be able to prevent the pain of operations in the same way.
+At first these operations were performed under the influence of cocaine; but the progressive disease of the eye caused so much congestion that complete anaesthesia was no longer attainable by the use of this drug, and ether and chloroform were employed.
+As so many operations were needed, it became desirable to get along, if possible, without anaesthetics, and the patient's success in relieving pain by the memory of black suggested that she might also be able to prevent the pain of operations in the same way.
 Her ability to do this was tested by touching her eyeball lightly with a blunt probe.
 At first she forgot the black as soon as the probe touched her eye, but later she became able to remember it.
-The operation was then successfully performed; the patient not only felt no pain, but her selfcontrol was better than when cocaine had been used.
-Later fourteen more operations were performed under the same conditions, the patient not only suffering no pain, but, what was more remarkable, feeling no pain or soreness afterward.
-The patient stated that if she had been operated upon by a stranger she would probably have been so nervous that she would not have been able to remember the black; but later she was treated by a strange dentist, who made two extractions and did some other work, all without causing her any discomfort, because she was able to remember the period perfectly.
+The operation was then successfully performed; the patient not only felt no pain, but her self-control was better than when cocaine had been used.
+Later fourteen more operations were performed under the same conditions, the patient not only

 Fig. 51.
-Operating without Anaesthetics
+Operating Without Anaesthetics

 The patient suffered from ulceration of the eyeball resulting in the formation of holes through which the fluids of the interior escaped.
-These holes had to be closed by surgical operations, and fourteen of these operations were performed without anæsthetics, because the patient was able to prevent pain by the memory of a black period.
+These holes had to be closed by surgical operations, and fourteen of these operations were performed without anaesthetics, because the patient was able to prevent pain by the memory of a black period.